-If you’re always on the move, whether you’re hiking, tailgating, or taking a road trip, there will be plenty of times where you’ll be hungry.
-There are going to be those times when you’ll want that wood taste without having to wait a long time for the smoker to cook.
-In that case, it’s time to take a look at some of the best portable propane smokers available today.
-By selecting a portable smoker, these units will be able to go wherever you go, without taking up too much room.
-For the most part, propane smokers have the size to be considered “portable”.
+If you’re always on the move, whether you’re hiking, tailgating, or taking a road trip, there will be plenty of times when you’ll be hungry.
+To prepare for those occasions, it’s time to look at some of the best portable propane smokers available today.
+You can take portable propane smokers with you just about anywhere and they generally don’t take up too much space.

 Top 5 Portable Propane Smokers

 - Masterbuilt Compact Portable Propane Smoker

 The Masterbuilt 20050116 is at the top spot for portable propane smokers.
 This unit is a great asset for camping, road trips, tailgating, or even just in the corner of your backyard.

 The easy to read temperature gauge on the door displays the current temperature of the grill.
 Regarding the fuel source, you’ll be able to attach a 1-pound propane cylinder for the smoker to work.
 If you want to attach a larger tank, you can separately purchase an adapter for 20-pound propane tanks.
 Just keep in mind that the larger propane tank can make transport a little more difficult.

 With a 1-pound propane cylinder, this grill is extremely portable.
 It has legs that effortlessly fold for easy storage.
 There are also two handles attached to the smoker.